ClickCease

 There are various methods from which a trainer can adopt one method to perform the fitness test and formulate the evaluation report.

-• Blood Pressure: A blood pressure test helps you to evaluate the ability of the client’s heart to drive blood against the artery walls.
+• Blood pressure: A blood pressure test helps you to evaluate the ability of the client’s heart to drive blood against the artery walls.
 This test helps in the assessment of the client’s cardiovascular system so that the trainer can recommend the workout plan that suits the client’s heart condition.

-• VO2 Max: This test defines the quantity of oxygen that the client uses during an intense workout.
+• VO2 max: This test defines the quantity of oxygen that the client uses during an intense workout.
 The VO2 max test helps you to evaluate the heart of the client.
 Usually, a high VO2 max indicates a high fitness level.

-• Resting Heart Rate: This test helps you to evaluate the efficiency and health of the client’s heart.
+• Resting heart rate: This test helps you to evaluate the efficiency and health of the client’s heart.
 This test counts the number of heartbeats while a person is at rest.
 Usually, a low resting heart rate indicates a high fitness level.

-Muscular Strength
+Muscular strength

 Muscular Strength is the component that assists the trainers in evaluating the strength of muscles.
 Muscle strength is the ability of a muscle to produce force against body weight, as the muscles do in the case of chin-ups, push-ups, and pull-ups.
 This assessment helps personal trainer about the client’s speed, agility, power, and performance.